FilippoOlivo/SSM/results_description.md

 | Transformer    | 655.7  | 759.7  | 849.7   |
 | LSTM           | 585.7  | 673.7  | 739.7   |

-As we can see from both the table and the figure, all the models except S6, and its Mamba version, are using a similar amount of memory.
-The S6 model is the one that uses the most memory, with a huge gap with the other models.
-The Mamba architecture leads to a significant increase of the memory usage.
+As shown in both the table and the figure, all models—except S6 and its Mamba variant—exhibit similar GPU memory usage during training.
+The S6 model consumes the most memory, with a substantial margin compared to the others.
+Additionally, incorporating the Mamba architecture leads to a noticeable increase in memory usage across the models.

 ## GPU Usage

-Here we present the GPU usage for different models.
-The GPU usage is measured in percentage and it represents the amount of GPU computational power used during training.
-The plot below shows the GPU usage for different models.
+This section presents the GPU utilization of the different models during training.
+GPU usage is measured as a percentage and reflects the proportion of available GPU computational resources utilized throughout the training process.
+The plot below illustrates GPU usage across models, highlighting differences in computational efficiency and hardware utilization.

 ![GPU Usage](./img/gpu_util.png)

-The same data are repored in the table below:
+The same data are reported in the table below:

 | Model          | 256   | 512   | 784   |
 |----------------|-------|-------|-------|